slint-ui/slint/docs/langref.md

 }
 ```

+The re-evaluation happens when the property is queried.
+Internally, dependency will be registered
+for any property accessed while evaluating this binding.
+When the dependent property are changed,
+all the dependent binding are marked dirty.
+Callbacks in native code by default does not depends on
+any property unless they query a property in the native code.

 ### Two-way Bindings

 Using the `<=>` syntax, one can create two ways binding between properties.
 These properties are now linked